katan/kohana-phpexcel/README.md

 ## Description

-Kohana framework helper class to make spreadsheet creation easier Added in this fork:
+Kohana framework helper class to make and read spreadsheet easier Added in this fork:
 - read spreadsheet from csv, excel5 and excel2007